 Writing consultations are available by appointment for one-to-one interaction with individual writers.
 The writing consultants (usually the director or a student writing tutor) do not edit or proofread writing assignments.
 When working with students, they focus on rhetorical and logical principles.
 Students are introduced to models of excellence in writing and challenged to think clearly and critically.
 We look for patterns of error and stress solid organization.
-To make an appointment, students may come by the centers or call 882-4677 in Roane County or 481-2026 in Oak Ridge.
+To make an appointment, students may come by the centers or call 822-4677 in Roane County, 481-2026 in Oak Ridge, or 456-9880 in Cumberland County.